 Through interactive lectures with leading Kellogg faculty, in-depth case studies and panels with experienced family and independent directors, participants will emerge with a well-rounded skill set to effectively manage the essential functions of aligning the board’s work with the values and long-term growth of family-owned businesses.

-Groups of up to five participants from a family enterprise can be accommodated in each session.
+Groups are encouraged but NOT REQUIRED.
+No more than 5 participants per family enterprise are permitted to attend at one time.
 Requests for groups of more than five in a single session must be approved by the program’s Academic Director.
-Please direct your inquiry to the Center for Family Enterprises at firstname.lastname@example.org.
+Please direct your inquiry to the John L. Ward Center for Family Enterprises at firstname.lastname@example.org.

 “The family enterprise boards course is a wonderful 4 days of learning from great teachers and your colleagues in the classroom.
 A time to think and reflect of a subject extremely important to all family business.”